Fall vegetables are worth planting!

 Often in the spring, we’re excited about garden planning and planting, but by mid-summer, we’re done with the weeds and the heat.
 The thought of adding a fall garden is not something most gardeners think of.

 Growing fall vegetables adds weeks of extra garden harvests!

 Because the days are cooling, that means the cool season crops are happier.
 It also means that growth can take longer because of reduced day length.
-These shortening days are called Persephone Days, a term Eliot Coleman discussed in his Winter Harvest Book.
+These shortening days are called Persephone Days.

 I’ve found that fall crops still grow super fast in the fall, even with the shorter daylight hours, because of the ideal temperatures.
 Often it’s the summer heat that slows down cool season crops, and even makes them bolt and go to seed.